telerik/fiddler-jam-docs/portal/portal-menu.md

 ![My Resources screen](../images/portal/menu/my-resources.png)

+## Feedback

+**Feedback** displays options for collecting information from the users regarding the Fiddler Jam Portal experience such as its features, documentation, and so on.
+The requirement to leave a comment with more details is optional if your feedback is positive, and mandatory if your feedback if neutral or straightforward negative.

+To submit your feedback, click **Send Feedback**.

 ## Sign Out

 **Sign Out** allows you to log out of the currently logged user and navigate to an introduction page that provides options for creating a new user, or using another existing account.